githwxi/ATS-Postiats-contrib/projects/MEDIUM/PEULER/README.md

 ## The very first example

-Please follow the
+Please follow the [link](https://projecteuler.net/problem=1) to find the first problem at Project Euler.
+Let us use P1 to refer to this problem.
-[link](https://projecteuler.net/problem=1) to find the first problem at Project Euler.
-For easy access, the description of the problem is pasted as follows:
+For easy access, the description of P1 is pasted as follows:

 ```text
 If we list all the natural numbers below 10 that are multiples of 3 or 5,